bitcoin/bitcoin/build_msvc/README.md

 ---------------------
 In order to build the Syscoin Core a static build of Qt is required.
 The runtime library version (e.g. v141, v142) and platform type (x86 or x64) must also match.

-A prebuilt version of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
-Please be aware this download is NOT an officially sanctioned Syscoin Core distribution and is provided for developer convenience.
-It should NOT be used for builds that will be used in a production environment or with real funds.
+Some prebuilt x64 versions of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
+Please be aware these downloads are NOT officially sanctioned by Syscoin Core and are provided for developer convenience only.
+They should NOT be used for builds that will be used in a production environment or with real funds.

+To determine which Qt prebuilt version to download open the `.appveyor.yml` file and note the `QT_DOWNLOAD_URL`.
+When extracting the zip file the destination path must be set to `C:\`.
+This is due to the way that Qt includes, libraries and tools use internal paths.

-To build Bitcoin Core without Qt unload or disable the `syscoin-qt`, `libsyscoin_qt` and `test_syscoin-qt` projects.
+To build Syscoin Core without Qt unload or disable the `syscoin-qt`, `libsyscoin_qt` and `test_syscoin-qt` projects.

 Building
 ---------------------